charles-wish-banner-gokr

 5) Title: Ontological Insecurity, Sati’s Combustion & the Frustration of Karthik Rajaram.
 (2012)

 Description: This painting features Sati (Shiva’s wife and progenitor of the Mahavidyas) and uses most of the same symbolism as the others.
-However it moves away from the exterior, seasonal scenes to one of an “intra-psychic” interior.
-This is because this piece expresses a situation in American History where an individual would finally succumb to his own internal demons of social pressure and pretense, eventually taking his own life along with the lives of his family.
-This is undoubtedly a painting about socially induced suicide but at separate ends of the pole.
-Sati chose to end her life because she refused to spend one minute pretending to be something she was not; while it would seem Mr. Rajaram chose to do so because he had spent way too many minutes doing just that.
+However, it moves away from the exterior, seasonal scenes to one of an ‘intra-psychic’ interior.
+This is because this piece expresses a situation in American History where an individual finally succumbs to his own internal demons of social pressure and pretense, eventually taking his own life along with the lives of his family.
+This painting explores socially-induced suicide, yet its subjects are at opposite ends of the spectrum.
+Sati chose to end her life because she refused to spend one minute pretending to be someone she was not, whereas Mr. Rajaram seemed to have done so after spending too many minutes doing exactly that.

 6) Title & Date: Season Number Five, Dasa Chinnamasta, & The Pardoning of Authenticity.
 (2012)

-Description: The Mahavidya featured here is named Chinnamasta and this piece symbolizes a fifth and heightened season of release… an afterworld where the battles of social pressure are transcended by honesty, esteem, and self-discovery.
-Letting the flowers and moths of unfettered self-expression bloom and fly… regardless of the outer world’s temperament and decree.
+Description: The Mahavidya featured here is named Chinnamasta, and this piece symbolizes a fifth and heightened season of release, an afterworld where the battles of social pressure are transcended by honesty, esteem, and self-discovery.
+The flowers and moths of unfettered self-expression bloom and fly regardless of the outer world’s temperament and decree.
 Chinnamasta is symbolic of tremendous sacrifice, in this case sacrificing the illusion of security (via absolute social acceptance) for the reality of security (via absolute self-fulfillment).

 Drawings: